![]() | New Vision Concepts

 Applications that support printing typically have a toolbar icon to initiate printing.
 Also, printing keyboard shortcuts are available in most applications that have a printing option.

-Some applications, such as Editor and Editor-Lite, have 2 print icons on the toolbar, one larger than the other.
+Some applications, such as Editor and Editor-Lite, have 3 print icons on the toolbar.
+One is to display a print preview.
+The other two are print icons, one larger than the other.
 The large print icon will print text using the user's large font.
 The small print icon will print the text in a smaller font, suitable for giving to someone without low vision issues.

 Printing is not available in the Book Reader to avoid having the user accidentally print hundreds of pages.